jbukuts/skrib/public/welcome.md

 One day, I hope that OPFS has a native and safer solution, but for the time being the option is there and the deletion of your data won't occur unless the copying action itself succeeds first.

-Theoretically I could overcomplicate the design by having all files at the root level and instead pretend there are real folders with some weird logic to pretend.
-But that creates it's own jank that isn't really maintainable and could lead to insane file name lengths (which might have a limited length) depending on the folder structure.
+Theoretically I could overcomplicate the design by having all files at the root level and instead pretend there are real folders with some weird custom logic.
+But that creates it's own jank that isn't really maintainable and could lead to insane file name lengths (which might have a limited length) depending on your folder structure.

+I'd much rather hold out hope for improvement to the OPFS to be made and have the UI of the application mirror the real state of the file system.

 _TL;DR Files **are** renamable, Folders **probably should not be** but the option is there for completeness_